samuelroland/KanFF/doc/db-specifications.md

 ### Works:
 - `name`: name of the work
 - `description`: simple description of what will be done in this work
-- `start` and `end`: date of start and of the work.
+- `start` and `end`: date of start and end of the work.
 Is useful to make a planning.
 - `state`: technical state of the work (this field is independent of dates about the work. changes are only manual)
     - Values:
         - 1 = to do